Unveiling the spectral morphological division of fast radio bursts with CHIME/FRB Catalog 2: Results and discussion

-Notably, the Nonrepeater-like cluster exhibits slightly higher dispersion measures and redshifts than the Repeater-like cluster.
-The physical origin of this difference remains unclear; a more plausible explanation is that it arises from observational selection effects.
-At higher redshifts, only intrinsically energetic and luminous bursts are detectable, whereas the fainter, lower-energy bursts characteristic of repeating FRBs are more likely to fall below the detection threshold at large distances.
+Intriguingly, the nonrepeater-like cluster exhibits slightly higher DMs than the repeater-like cluster.
+This discrepancy becomes significantly more pronounced when considering only confirmed repeaters and the nonrepeating bursts within the nonrepeater-like cluster.
+A detailed comparison and its possible reasons are elaborated upon in Sec.~\ref{sssec:allrepeat}.

-Taken together, the parameter-distribution comparisons and AD test results indicate that the Repeater-like cluster captures a physically coherent bursting mode within the FRB population, characterized by narrowband emission and lower radiated energies, whereas the Nonrepeater-like cluster represents a broadband, high-energy emission mode.
-This dichotomy suggests that the underlying burst-triggering mechanisms of the two populations differ significantly in their efficiency of energy release \citep{2024NatAs...8..337K}.
+Taken together, the parameter-distribution comparisons and AD test results indicate that the repeater-like cluster corresponds to a distinct phenomenological bursting regime within the FRB population, characterized by narrower spectral bandwidths and lower radiated energies, whereas the nonrepeater-like cluster is dominated by broadband, high-energy bursting modes.